-The report of the Croatian Bureau of Statistics on foreign

-trade in goods of the Republic of Croatia represents the basic data source for the balance of payments items related to exports and imports.
+The report of the Croatian Bureau of Statistics on foreign trade in goods of the Republic of Croatia represents the basic data source for the balance of payments items related to exports and imports.
 With the accession of the Republic of Croatia to the European Union on 1 July 2013, data on the foreign trade in goods of the Republic of Croatia are obtained from two different sources: Intrastat forms for collecting statistics on the trade in goods between EU member states (Intrastat) and the Single Administration Document for collecting statistics on the trade in goods with non-EU member states (Extrastat).
 These data are adjusted, in accordance with the recommended compilation method, for coverage and classification.
 Therefore, in line with the methodology, goods exports and imports in the balance of payments are reported at f.o.b. parity.
 The value of exports at this parity is already contained in the previously mentioned CBS Report, whereas the value of imports f.o.b. was until 2007 estimated on the basis of research studies of the CNB on the stratified sample of importers.
-The resulting value served as a basis for the estimate of the share of transportation and insurance services by which the original value of imports c.i.f., stated in the CBS Report, was reduced.
-In the 1993-2001 period, this share stood at 7.10% (estimated only on the basis of the largest and
+The resulting value served as a basis for the estimate of the share of transportation and insurance services by which the original value of imports c.i.f., stated in the

-Table H3 Balance of payments - primary and secondary income^a in million EUR
+Table H3 Balance of payments - primary and secondary income^a